pyeventsourcing/eventsourcing/docs/topics/process.rst

 ==================

 The most important requirement pursued in this section is to obtain a reliable process.
-A process is considered reliable if the product of a process that was resumed after being terminated is indistinguishable from that which would have been produced by an uninterrupted process, regardless of when or how the process was terminated.
+A process is considered to be reliable if the product is unaffected by sudden terminations of the process, except in being delayed until the processing is resumed.

-A process can be understood as productive in this sense: consumption with recording determines production.
-That is, if the consumption and the recording are reliable, then for so long as processing can happen at all, it will happen in a reliable way.
+Process is understood as productive in the following sense: consumption with recording determines production.
+If the consumption and the recording are reliable, then for so long as processing can happen at all, production will also be reliable.
 By extension, a system composed exclusively of reliable processes will also be reliable.

-Please note, the definition of "reliability" doesn't include "availability".
+The definition of "reliability" doesn't include "availability".
+A disorderly environment shouldn't cause disorderly processing.
+Infrastructure failures should only cause processing *delays*.

-Although gridlocked streets will make your arrival unreliable, your reliable vehicle won't breakdown.
-You shouldn't arrive at the wrong destination, just because you were diverted.
-In other words, infrastructure failures should only cause process *delays*.
+To limit the scope of this discussion, it is assumed here that whatever records have been committed by a process are not somehow damaged by random sudden terminations of the process.
+But a record is not a process, and the reliability of records is beyond the scope of this discussion.

+(Please note, the code in these examples currently only works with SQLAlchemy record manager.
+Django support is planned.
+Cassandra support is being considered.)

 .. contents:: :local:

 Process application
 -------------------

-The library's process class, ``Process``, functions as both a projection and as an event-sourced application.
-It is a subclass of ``SimpleApplication`` that also has a notification log reader and tracking records, and a policy that defines how to use application services when responding to event notifications.
+The library's process class, ``Process``, functions as both an event-sourced projection (see previous section) and as an event-sourced application.
+It is a subclass of ``SimpleApplication`` that also has a notification log reader and tracking records.
+It also has a policy that defines how the process responds to events.

-It will consume events by reading event notifications from a notification log reader.
-The events are retrieved in a reliable order, without race conditions or duplicates.
+A process application consumes events by reading event notifications from its notification log reader.
+The events are retrieved in a reliable order, without race conditions or duplicates or missing items.

-To keep track of its position in the notification log, the process will create a new tracking record for each notification.
+To keep track of its position in the notification log, a process application will create a new tracking record for each notification.
+The tracking records determine how far the process has progressed through the notification log.
+They are used to set the position of the notification log reader when the process is commenced or resumed.

-It will respond to events according to its policy.
+A process application will respond to events according to its policy.
 Its policy might do nothing in response to one type of event, and it might call an aggregate method in response to another type of event.

-It will write the tracking record along with any new event records in an atomic database transaction.
-The tracking records determine how far the process has progressed through the notification log.
-They are used to set the position of the notification log reader when the process is resumed.
+However the policy responds to an event, the process application will write a tracking record, along with any new event records, in an atomic database transaction.

 Most importantly, if some of the new records can't be written, then none are.
-If anything goes wrong with the infrastructure before the records are committed, the transaction will fail, and so long as the transaction is atomic, none of the records will be written.

-If the tracking record has been written, the process has progressed, otherwise it hasn't.
+If anything goes wrong before all the records have been written, the transaction will rollback, none of the records will be written, and the process will not have progressed.
+On the other hand, if the tracking record has been written, then so will any new event records, and the process will have fully completed an atomic progression.

 Furthermore, there can only be one unique tracking record for each notification.
-Once the tracking record has been written it can't be written again.
-So if an event can be processed at all, then it will be processed exactly once.
-Whatever the behaviours of the aggregates and the policies of a process, including possible pathological behaviours such as infinite loops, the processing of those behaviours will be reliable.
+Once the tracking record has been written it can't be written again, and neither can any new events unfortunately triggered by duplicate calls to aggregate commands (which may even succeed and which may not be idempotent).
+If an event can be processed at all, then it will be processed exactly once.

-Just as a ratchet is as reliable as its pawl, a process application is as reliable as its database transactions are atomic.
+The processing will be reliable even if the behaviour of the policies and the aggregates is dysfunctional.
+Like the ratchet is as reliable as its pawl, a process application is as reliable as its database transactions are atomic.

 System of processes